Augie-Environmental-Studies/jupyter-server/README.md

 So, when we go to our Jupyter Server website, we can login by using our school email.
-We can only get in with our school email because Cloudflare Tunnel checks the domain name of the mail we put in.
+We can only get in with our school email because Cloudflare Tunnel checks the domain name of the email address we put in.

 <br>
 <br>